 Introduction to Data Science.
 It's highly readable, packed with useful examples and free -- what more could you want?
 This e-book isn't technically an "R book," but it uses R for all of its examples as it teaches concepts of data analysis.
 If you're familiar with that topic you may find some of the explanations rather basic, but there's still a lot of R code for things like analyzing tweet rates (including a helpful section on how to get Twitter OAuth authorization working in R), simple map mashups and basic linear regression.
 Although Stanton calls this an "electronic textbook," Introduction to Data Science has a conversational style that's pleasantly non-textbook like.
 There used to be a downloadable PDF, but now the only versions are for OS X or iOS.

 R for Everyone.
 Author Jared P. Lander promises to go over "20% of the functionality needed to accomplish 80% of the work."
-And in fact, topics that he does cover are covered quite well, in a way that's both readable and understandable; just be warned that some items appearing in the table of contents can be a little thin.
+And in fact, topics that are actually covered, are covered pretty well; but be warned that some items appearing in the table of contents can be a little thin.
 This is still a well-organized reference, though, with information that beginning and intermediate users might want to know: importing data, generating graphs, grouping and reshaping data, working with basic stats and more.

 Statistical Analysis With R: Beginner's Guide.
 This book has you "pretend" you're a strategist for an ancient Chinese kingdom analyzing military strategies with R. If you find that idea hokey, move along to see another resource; if not, you'll get a beginner-level introduction to various tasks in R, including tasks you don't always see in an intro text, such as multiple linear regressions and forecasting.
 Note: My early e-version had a considerable amount of bad spaces in my Kindle app, but it was still certainly readable and usable.